 Your second will be a longer iron to an elevated green with sand left.
 Out of bounds comes in close on this side too so play for safety right of the flag, noting the target is quite small.

-If you miss this green the up and down is a real challenge – touch chipping is at the premium!
+There is a bunker on the right and should you miss this green the up and down is a real challenge.

-This is one of the easier holes if played correctly.
+This is one of the newly designed holes.

 Even though this presents itself as a straightforward hole, water runs along the right and trees run along the left guarding two large native grass mounds in your driving zone.